LFPy/LFPy/documentation/sphinx_files/using.rst

 -  use ``soma`` as the name for the soma compartment,
 -  use a name starting with ``dend`` for the dendrites.

+Also the morphologies exported from the NEURON simulator (for example using Cell Builder -> Export) should work with LFPy.

 ::

     /* ----------------------------------------------------